altman-44/Films-Data/api/README.md

 ### Database
 The database management system used for this project is MongoDB.

-### Run the project
+### Run the project in development mode
 ### Prerequisites
 - [Install Node.js](https://nodejs.org/es/download/).
-Install version greater than or equal to 12.
+Version must be greater than or equal to 12.

 ### Instructions
 1) Install the required dependencies running: ```npm i```